Cubs vs. Padres Player Props Betting Odds

-Nico Hoerner and Juan Soto are two of the players with prop bets for the taking when the Chicago Cubs and the San Diego Padres play at PETCO Park on Sunday (at 5:30 PM ET).
+Nico Hoerner and Juan Soto are two of the players with prop bets available when the Chicago Cubs and the San Diego Padres meet at PETCO Park on Monday (beginning at 9:10 PM ET).

 Bet on this matchup or its props with DraftKings!